riot/riot.github.io/guide/index.md

 ```

 In cases where the same `ref` value is used on multiple elements, the refs property will return an array of the respective elements / tags.
+For example:

 ```html